On this day in comedy on February 26, 1933 Comedian, Actor, Godfrey MacArthur Cambridge was born in New York City, New York.

 Godfrey Cambridge made his presence known on television.
 He guest-starred on Car 54 Where Are You?, The Dick Van Dyke Show, I Spy, The Phil Silvers Show and in Night Gallery playing a comedian who appeals to a genie to get his career back on track.
 Steven Spielberg directed that episode which co-starred Tom Bosley.
 Cambridge also did underwear commercials for Jockey.

 Standup comedy was another Cambridge strength.
 In 1965 Time magazine recognized him as being one of the top four most celebrated Black comedians in the nation along with Dick Gregory, Nipsey Russell and Bill Cosby.
 Cambridge was universally accepted with a brand of comedy that though truthful, sarcastic and incisive, was unifying.
 He made appearances on The Tonight Show and was one of the country’s top earning nationally headlining standup comedians.
 In a career spanning several decades he released four albums; all from Epic Records.

 Godfrey Cambridge died on November 29, 1976 in Burbank, California of a heart attack.
-It occurred while he was filming Victory at Entebbe, a movie where Cambridge was portraying Uganda’s brutal president, Idi Amin Dada.
-When the news was made public Amin was quoted as saying Cambridge’s death was “punishment from God”.
-Godfrey Cambridge was 43 years old.
+It happened while he was filming Victory at Entebbe, a movie where Cambridge was portraying brutal dictator, Idi Amin.
+When the news was made public Amin was quoted as saying Cambridge’s death was “punishment from God” Godfrey Cambridge was 43 years old.

 By Darryl “D’Militant” Littleton